-In fiscal year 2018 planning continued in an effort to identify the Tentatively Selected Plan (TSP) for the Pool 2 DMMP that would meet the Federal Standard.
+In 2019 planning continued in an effort to identify the Tentatively Selected Plan (TSP) for the Pool 2 DMMP that would meet the Federal Standard.

-In spring 2019, the Corps will hold a public meeting to inform the local communities of the navigation mission, the federal acquisition process, and the Corps’ desire to identify willing sellers for the possibility of permanent upland placement of dredge material.
+In fall 2019, the Corps will hold public meetings to inform the local communities of the navigation mission, the federal acquisition process and the Corps’ desire to identify willing sellers for the possibility of permanent upland placement of dredge material.
 The Corps will continue to engage federal and state partners and other stakeholders.

-The draft report with the TSP will be released to the public for a 30 to 60 day review in May 2019.
+The draft report with the TSP will be released to the public for a 30-day review in October 2019.
 The Corps will evaluate and consider all public comments for the final DMMP.
-A final plan and subsequent real estate acquisition are anticipated to begin in fiscal year 2019.
+A final plan and subsequent real estate acquisition are anticipated to begin in 2020.